Do you need injury lawyers in Rhymney?

 For many years it was called a pain in the neck.
-With the advent of the railways it became known as railway spine as the most usual way to sustain it was in a train accident.
+With the advent of the railways it became known as ‘railway spine’ as the most usual way to sustain it way back then. was in a train accident.
 These days we call it whiplash, although that is not a proper medical term.
 The doctors are more likely to call it a sprain in the neck, which is basically what it is.

 Whiplash is caused by the sudden jolting of your head, which can damage the muscles, ligaments and tendons in your neck.
 Most people associate it with a rear end shunt in a car, but there are many other ways it can happen, just a few of them being: